NinjaBunny9000/DeepThonk/README.md

-# bunBot9000
+# BunBot9000
-Discord bot inspired by Waifus4Lifu's WaifuBot.
+A Python bot and web interface for Streamers using Discord, Twitch, & StreamElements.
 (Now with added sass!)